 Each Shingle Is Unique

-Because every shingle is made from natural material, each one is going to be slightly different from the last.
+Because every shingle is made from a natural material, each one is going to be slightly different from the last.
 This adds to the beauty of the roof, giving it a rustic look that many homeowners are looking for.

 While cedar shingle roofs might be a bit more expensive than asphalt roofs, they also last longer.
 In general, a shake roof will usually outlast an asphalt roof by about 10 years.